mohammadZkhan/KindleClippingsExtractor/README.md

    ```
       $ ./kinhigh.py
    ```
+\
+\
 **You are all done.
-Simple, right?**
+Simple, right?**\
-   If it was a success, you will see the following message:
+If it was a success, you will see the following message:\
-    ```
-   If you are seeing this message, everything has been done SUCCESSFULLY
+   > If you are seeing this message, everything has been done SUCCESSFULLY

-    ```
-> **NOTE**
-> This code has been tested on a 4th Gen Kindle Paperwhite on both MacOS and Windows.
+ Before this message, you will also see:\
+ (a) A message confirming that `My Clippings.txt` was found inside the directory (folder).
+The message will be `My clippings.txt' file has been loaded...`
+ (b) The list of all the books that have been found within your `My Clippings.txt` file.
+This will include any book on your kindle for which you have done atleast one highlight.
+ (c) The list of books for which highlights have been extracted and sorted into individual `.txt` files.

+ You will find the extracted highlights in a newly created folder `KindleBooks` within the same directory.

+### Notes
+- To avoid books which just have a few highlights from having their own `.txt` file, there is a variable `minHighlights` which is set at `2` by default.
+This means that any book which has `2` or more highlights will have its own `.txt` file generated.
+You are free to change this value to whatever you choose to.
+- Sometimes when highlighting on Kindle, one isn't able to highlight the required text accurately.
+So, one deletes (undo) it and highlights again.
+However, within the `My Clippings.txt` file, it doesn't get deleted or overwritten.
+The good news is that this program avoids these duplicate highlights from appearing in the final result.
+- You can run this program again and again as you read more books and your `My Clippings.txt` file gets updated.
+It will create new files for each new book.

 <!-- CONTRIBUTING -->
 ## Contributing